backend-developers-ltd/bittensor-devnet/README.md

 ```sh
 export WALLETS_DIR=/some/path/to/wallets/
 ```

+After successful installation, the script will print the chain endpoint.
+Use this chain endpoint in `btcli` commands and your test miners/validators.

 **NOTE:** You have to export the variables *before* running the installation command.
 The installation command have to be run in the same shell session (i.e. same terminal window).